ButchersTower/ColePole/README.md

 ColePole.java contains the main method and sets the panel.

+In order to use different panels change the contentPane in ColePole

 Panels

 OneCirc allows the unit to find the shortest path around one circle and walks there.